-The Francee Hosta is a medium-sized variegated hybrid hosta cultivar from Nebraska known for its dependable green leaves with thin white edging.
+The Francee hosta is a medium-sized variegated hosta cultivar known for its dependable green leaves with thin white edging.
 Grown for its quick growth, low-maintenance upkeep, and tolerance of shady locations, this plant takes about five years to fully mature into that dense, picturesque hosta everyone loves.

 Caring for Francee hosta plants